 - Resolution 9055 setting public hearing date

 Additional economic incentives for neighborhood improvements are offered through the Neighborhood Relations Department.
 They offer assistance with redevelopment loans and grants for affordable housing creation and community development opportunities.
 For more information, contact Neighborhood Relations at (785) 368-3711.
 For additional financial incentives for Historic Preservation projects, visit Planning & Development’s Historic Preservation page.
+Also available is information about Community Improvement & Tax Increment Financing Districts.

 The City of Topeka’s economic development efforts are supported through technical information sharing.
 Several programmatic and demographic resources are listed below: